tobmag7/Budget-Calculator-Site/README.md

-# Budget-Calculator-Site
+# Budget-Calculator-And-Tracker
-A Budget Calculator done with HTML5, CSS, JavaScript and JQuery
+A Budget Calculator and Tracker done with HTML5, CSS, JavaScript and JQuery